Vader20FF/SwiftUI-Calculator/README.md

 - PropertyWrappers such as @Published, @ObservedObject in connection with MVVM
 - Setting up different icon styles and sizes depending on the device
 - Adding different color sets
+- How to setup separate app layouts for both portrait and landscape device orientation modes